sasdallas/Hexahedron/README.md

 # Hexahedron
 Hexahedron is a modern replacement for the reduceOS kernel.

+> [!WARNING]
+> Hexahedron has been merged into the reduceOS project and this repository is now obsolete.

 ## What is this?
 A replacement for the reduceOS kernel, developed to follow standards better and have higher code quality.